magento/merchdocs/src/tax/vertex-setup-products.md

 ## Before you begin

-Magento assigns tax classes to individual SKUs through the associated _Tax Class_ field in the product information.
+Commerce assigns tax classes to individual SKUs through the associated _Tax Class_ field in the product information.

 1. Make sure that you have all the information that you need.

    Products must be completely configured before the information can be saved.

-1. If needed, add new product tax classes to Magento.
+1. If needed, add new product tax classes to Commerce.

    See [Adding New Tax Classes]({% link tax/tax-class-new.md %}) for more information.